 - sift the bitter cocoa before adding it so that it incorporates well into the batter, without lumps.

-How to keep the softness of your cake?
+How to keep the cake moist ?

-To keep this marbled cake moist, the ideal is to keep it at room temperature, in an airtight container or wrapped in cling film or aluminum foil.
+To keep this marble cake moist, the ideal is to keep it at room temperature, in an airtight container or wrapped in cling film or aluminum foil.
 In this way, we can keep it up to 4 days, away from light and heat.

 Can you freeze this marble cake?